FarronF/limerick-council-meetings/meetings/2014/12/11-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Agenda - Municipal District of Cappamore - Kilmallock - 11th December 2014.md

 removed completely and a pedestrian crossing with flashing lights be fitted instead and a

-lowering in the footpaths for safe wheelchair access.---
+lowering in the footpaths for safe wheelchair access.
+---